aimms/how-to/Articles/638/638-configuring-ide.rst

 You can save your style settings as an ``.xml`` file, which allows you to share custom configurations with others in your organization.
 Use the :menuselection:`Import` and :menuselection:`Export` buttons in the :menuselection:`Editor Settings` dialog to manage these files.

-Below, you can download the Editor Settings used troughout How-To articles and E-Learning courses:
+Below, you can download the Editor Settings used throughout How-To articles and E-Learning courses:

 :download:`AIMMS Editor Settings <downloads/EditorSettingsCommunity.xml>`